-One of the five officer positions (President, VP Sport, VP Education etc.) that you can run for.
+One of the four officer positions (President, VP Education etc.) that you can run for.
 Each officer holds their position for one year, or two if they run for re-election and are successful.
-They lead on the Union’s campaigns, sit on important college committees, and are a big part of the decision making process within the SU.
+They lead on the Union’s campaigns, sit on important College committees, and are a big part of the decision-making processes within the SU.
 They are also trustees of the Students’ Union and sit on the Board of Trustees.

-A current student who sits on the Students’ Union’s Trustee Board.
-They help guide the Students’ Union’s strategy, and ensure work is being done to deliver the organisation’s aims and objectives.
-Sabbatical Officers are automatically trustees of the Union while additional student trustees are elected every year.
+A current student who sits on the Students’ Union’s Board of Trustees.
+They help guide the Students’ Union’s strategy and ensure work is being done to deliver the organisation’s aims and objectives.
+Sabbatical officers are automatically trustees of the Union while additional Student Trustees are recruited every year.

 The voting system used by the Students’ Union.
 This system gives voters the ability to rank their candidates in order of preference.
-You can learn more about STV in depth with this handy video.
+You can learn more about STV with this handy video.